GokalR/GokalR.github.io/README.md

 This is my personally modified portfolio.

-The core of the HTML code was downloaded from HTML5 UP.
+The core of the HTML code was downloaded from https://html5up.net/.